ExaScience/elprep/README.md

 * efficient multi-threaded execution
 * operates completely in-memory, no intermediate files are generated
-* 100% equivalent output to output produced by Picard-tools and SAMtools for overlapping functionality
+* 100% equivalent output to output produced by SAMtools and Picard for overlapping functionality
-* compatible with existing tools such as GATK, SAMtools, and Picard-tools
+* compatible with existing tools such as GATK, SAMtools, and Picard
-* extensible implementation
+* modular implementation

 # Availability